-The Environmental (E), Social (S) and Governance (G) tables break out the The Environmental (c), social (s) and overhance (s) tables bleak out the individual components of the scale.
-The right-hand box shows the aggregate E, S, or G score.
+The Environmental (E), Social (S) and Governance (G) tables break out the individual components of the scale.
+The right-hard box shows the aggregate E, S, or G score.
 General Issues are relevant across all markets with Sector-Specific Issues unique to a particular industry group.
-Scores are assigned to each sector-specific issues to the issuing entity's overall credit relevance of the sector-specific issues to the issuing entity's overall credit rating.
+Scores are assigned to each sector-specific issues.
+These scores signify the credit-relevance of the sector-specific issues to the issuing entity's overall credit rating.
 The Reference box highlights the factor(s) within which the corresponding ESG issues are captured in Fitch's credit analysis.

-The Credit-Relevant ESG Derivation table shows the overall ESG score.
-This score signifies the credit relevance of combined E, S and G issues to the entity's credit rating.
+score signifies the credit relevance of combined E, S and G issues to the entity's credit rating.
 The three columns to the left of the overall ESG score summarize the issuing entity's sub-component ESG scores.
 The box on the far left identifies some of the main ESG issues that are drivers or potential drivers of the issuing entity's credit rating (corresponding with scores of 3, 4 or 5) and provides a brief explanation for the score.

 Classification of ESG issues has been developed from Fitch's sector ratings criteria.
-The General Issues and Sector-Specific Issues draw on the dasafication standards published by the United Nations Principles for Responsible Investing (PRI) and the Sustainability Accounting Standards Board Respons (SASB).
+The General Issues and Sector-Specific Issues draw on the classification standards published by the United Nations Principles for Responsible Investing (PRI) and the Sustainability Accounting Standards Board (SASB).